Funnel Velocity

 1

-It is a data-driven marketing tool for sales managers that can be used to measure and improve the performance of a sales cycle and marketing campaigns.
-Sales velocity can be used to track the number of leads generated, conversion rates, and the average time it takes for a lead to convert into a customer.
+Funnel velocity serves as a data-driven marketing instrument for sales managers, empowering them to assess and enhance the performance of both their sales cycle and marketing efforts.
+This valuable metric tracks the total number of leads generated, conversion rates, and the average time required for a prospect or a lead to become a customer.

-It’s a helpful way to gauge the health of your sales pipeline and identify any bottlenecks that may be causing potential customers to drop off at one point in the sales cycle.
+By monitoring funnel velocity, you can effectively evaluate the well-being of your sales pipeline and pinpoint any bottlenecks that might be causing prospective clients to abandon the process at a specific stage in the sales cycle.

 What Are the Factors that Affect Funnel Velocity?